-The researchers suggest that standards need to be developed for compostable, biodegradable and oxo-biodegradable materials, such as clearly outlining appropriate disposal and the rates of degradation that can be expected.
+The researchers suggest that standards need to be developed for compostable, biodegradable, and oxo-biodegradable materials.
+This includes clearly outlining appropriate disposal and the expected rates of degradation.

 If you are looking for more details, kindly visit our website.